About the Master Artist-in-Residence Program

 Interaction and collaboration with artists in other disciplines is encouraged but not required.
 In the first week of the residency, Associates have the opportunity during our brief introduction sessions to give a synopsis ranging from current projects, ideas, or a list of favorite things.
 This familiarizes the other artists and opens doors to collaboration among or between disciplines if they choose.

 There are several free public events scheduled during each residency.
 An opening reception is held the first Friday of the residency in the Pabst Visitor Center & Gallery and is typically attended by members of ACA’s Board of Trustees, ACA patrons and members of the community.
-A closing reception and presentations of new work, and works in-progress are presented on the final Friday night in a program titled, “INsideOUT.”
+A closing reception and presentations of new work and works in-progress are presented on the final Thursday night in a program titled, “INsideOUT.”
 Although Associate participation is optional, INsideOUT is an opportunity for the public to witness examples of the Associate Artists’ work.
+This event could include adult content and is marketed for a mature audience.
 During the residency each Master Artist is scheduled to give a lecture about their work and career.
 These public outreach programs often take place at partnering institutions, and ACA will arrange for the Associates’ transportation to these off-site events.

 “ACA provides an exciting, unique, and invaluable atmosphere for discussion and reflection among talented artists across many disciplines – blurring their boundaries and reminding us all what our expressive impulses have in common.” – Jenny Johnson, composer – Associate Artist